St. George Jackson Mivart: Mivart and Huxley

-Mivart met Huxley in 1859, and was initially a close follower and a believer in natural selection.
+Mivart met Thomas Henry Huxley in 1859, and was initially a close follower and a believer in natural selection.
 "Even as a professor he continued to attending Huxley's lectures ... they became close friends, dining together and arranging family visits."
 However, Huxley was always strongly anti-Catholic, and no doubt this attitude led to Mivart becoming disenchanted with him.
 Once disenchanted, he lost little time in reversing on the subject of natural selection.
 In short, he now believed that a higher teleology was compatible with evolution.

 As to "natural selection", I accepted it completely and in fact my doubts & difficulties were first excited by attending Prof. Huxley's lectures at the School of Mines.